How do I apply for a Fulbright Scholarship?

 I have been awarded another grant(s) to undertake study/research in the United States, am I eligible for a Fulbright scholarship?

 Recipients of other grants cannot hold a Fulbright Scholarship and another scholarship at the same time.
 Secondary scholarships that are for tuition fees only may be considered by the Commission on a case by case basis.
-It should be noted that current recipients of the General Sir John Monash Awards, Endeavour Award, and other similar scholarships are ineligible to receive a Fulbright Scholarship.
+It should be noted that recipients of the General Sir John Monash Awards, Endeavour Award, and other similar scholarships are ineligible to receive a Fulbright Scholarship and their existing award concurrently.

 I have an APA (Australian Postgraduate Award) – am I eligible to apply?

 Yes, however you will need to temporarily suspend your APA whilst in the U.S. as you cannot receive both at the same time.
-Talk to your university about how to go about this.
+This is common and should not be a problem – consult with your university directly on how to go about this.

 Can I do a full degree program in the U.S.?